netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Using path aware networks affects this in two ways:

-1. Path aware networks are more aware of the actual path taken by the packet.
+1. PANs provide Path aware networks are more aware of the actual path taken by the packet.
 Hence path changes can be detected much more reliably.
 This can affect algorithm design because they need to be less resilient against undetected path changes (diffserv, BGP route changes, ...)